hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 after two decades, we finally got a new default garbage collector: the G1.
 Two more GCs are on their way to production and are available as experimental features: Oracle's Z and OpenJDK's Shenandoah.
-We at Hazelcast thought it was time to put all these new options to test and find which choices work well with distributed stream processing in Hazelcast Jet.
+We at Hazelcast thought it was time to put all these new options to the test and find which choices work well with distributed stream processing in Hazelcast Jet.

 Jet is being used for a broad spectrum of use cases, with different